Skip to content Skip to footer navigation

 Australia's best BBQ brand

-We've identified the best barbecue brand in Australia based on our test results for barbecues and feedback from our members on their experience with the brand.
+So which brand of barbecue should you buy?
+We've identified the best in Australia based on our test results for barbecues and feedback from our members on satisfaction and reliability.

-Weber is the best barbecue brand for the past 12 months, with strong scores in our test results in addition to being a reliable brand with highly satisfied customers.
+For the sixth year in a row Weber has earned strong scores in our test results in addition to being a reliable brand with highly satisfied customers.

 It's important to note that the performance of specific product models may vary quite significantly, so don't assume that one brand's products are the best across the many different features, functions and price points.